-The Of the Student, By the Student, For the Student program, which ran from 2009 to 2016 (roughly coinciding with the sesquicentennial of the American Civil War and the years following the conflict), was a service-learning project created by the Journey to better engage young visitors with the historical sites of the JTHGNHA.
-Participants in the program used primary source documents, humanities scholarship, music, dance, dramatic readings, role-playing, and digital technology to create vodcasts or mini-movies for the National Parks within the boundaries of the JTHGNHA.
-The student-generated vodcasts became part of the official interpretive materials at each National Park site and were made available to educators. students, and visitors online.
+Participants in the Journey's Of the Student, By the Student, For the Student program used primary source documents, humanities scholarship, music, dance, dramatic readings, role-playing, and digital technology to create vodcasts or mini-movies for the National Parks within the boundaries of the JTHGNHA.
+The student-generated vodcasts became part of the official interpretive materials at each National Park site and were made available to educators, students, and visitors online.

 During its tenure, thousands of middle school students participated in the Of the Student, By the Student, For the Student program which partnered with Harpers Ferry National Historical Park, Antietam National Battlefield, Ball's Bluff Regional Park, C & O Canal Historical Park, Gettysburg National Military Park, Manassas National Battlefield Park, the Wilderness, and Monticello.
 In 2010 the American Association for State and Local History honored the Journey with the Award of Merit as well as the WOW Award for its work.
+Harpers Ferry National Historic Park, the pilot site for the "Of the Student, By the Student, For the Student", found the project to be so successful that park staff developed additional programing continuing the practice of engaging young visitors to tell the site's history.